 To maintain a focus on club training environments, Academy players and teams do not play in any outside competitions without written permission from the U.S. Soccer Development Academy staff.
 This includes any other leagues, tournaments, State Cup competitions, ODP or All-Star events.
 Development Academy players for all teams must choose to participate in the Academy full-time and forgo playing for their high school teams.

-Full-time Academy players can only participate on their designated Academy team, with only two exceptions: U.S. Soccer Training Centers and Youth National Team duty.
+Full-time Academy players can only participate in their designated Academy team, with only two exceptions: U.S. Soccer Training Centers and Youth National Team duty.

 The Development Academy upholds this rule because we believe elite players require world class environments.
 The Development Academy's 10-month Program allows for a greater opportunity to institute style of play and implement a system according to U.S. Soccer's Development Philosophy.
 It also gives teams increased opportunities for younger kids in their club to "play up" against older players in both training and matches, thereby accelerating their development.

-The DA follows international rules of competiton developed by FIFA.
+The DA follows international rules of competition developed by FIFA.
 These include no reentry on substitutions, the January 1st birthday cutoff, and players playing-up with older teams when appropriate.